amor71/LiuAlgoTrader/README.md

 ## Watch the Evolution

-`LiuAlgoTrader` is an ever evolving platform, to glimps the concepts, thoughts and ideas visit the [design](https://github.com/amor71/LiuAlgoTrader/tree/master/design) folder and feel free to comment.
+`LiuAlgoTrader` is an ever evolving platform, to glimpse the concepts, thoughts and ideas visit the [design](https://github.com/amor71/LiuAlgoTrader/tree/master/design) folder and feel free to comment.

 ## Contributing